Configuring Open WebUI for AI Interaction

 - ›

 Manage models.
 Add models by pulling from ollama.com or by creating custom models from base models.
-Change order of models or hide models from model list.
+Change order of models or hide models from the model list.

 - ›